Overkill (Motörhead album): Recording

 The title track is notable for Phil "Philthy Animal" Taylor's use of two bass drums.
 In the documentary The Guts and the Glory the drummer recalls:

-Sleeve artwork
+Music

+Classic Rock Magazine said Jimmy Miller's production on the album made the band "sound claustrophobic, wasted, irritable and gloriously unwashed.
+Which of course they were in life."

+Artwork

 Joe Petagno, the sleeve artist, had this to say about the cover of the album, which he felt rushed into because the band could not find him:

 Release

 The first release from those sessions was the single release of the title track backed with "Too Late, Too Late" in 7" and 12" pressings.
 In June 1979, "No Class" was lifted from the album as a follow-up single, backed with a previously unreleased song, "Like a Nightmare".
 While the Chiswick album Motörhead had been a hasty affair (although it had a sub-bootleg quality which some fans found appealing) Overkill had more spring and bounce, and a title track that would become a show-stopper for years to come.
 Three weeks after the initial release of the album in black vinyl, the album was released in a limited edition of 15,000 in green vinyl.
 With a view to increasing the sales, the single was released in three different covers, one each of Lemmy, Clarke and Taylor.
 The album was reissued on Cassette, CD and vinyl by Castle Communications in 1988, coupled with Another Perfect Day, Bronze having issued a cassette of the album coupled with Bomber in 1980.